top of page

 Jan 272 min read

-Black Americans Have No Political Leverage
+Why Black Americans Have Lost Political Leverage and How to Get It Back

 Political leverage and “representation” are not the same thing.
 Leverage is not about visibility.